 Travel to include gas, lodging, and commercial transportation costs

 Team dues for state, regional, or national organizational membership

 Club Sport Council funds CANNOT be used for the following:

 Scholarships, awards or gifts to other teams (including trophies, plaques, etc…)

 The preferred method of dispersing funds is through reimbursement.

-In order to utilize your allocated funding, you must fill out a budget payment request form, which can be found at the Student Activities Center.
+In order to utilize your allocated funding, you must fill out a budget payment request form, which can be found at your team’s orgsync page.
 In addition to the budget payment request form, you must submit a brief, but descriptive typed report that states who, what, when, and where the money was used.
 You must also attach all necessary documentation including, but not limited to the following:

 Invoice(s) showing proof of payment

 Copy of credit card used (with all but last 4 digits blacked out)